 Literacy 2030 Background

-Literacy 2030 was designed by a group of library and literacy service providers to address South Carolina's literacy efforsts through improved community collaboration.
+Literacy 2030 was designed by a group of library and literacy service providers to address South Carolina's literacy efforts through improved community collaboration.
 Instituted in 2010, under the name "A Community of Readers," Literacy 2030 maintains its goal of achieving 100% literacy in South Carolina.
-The South Carolina State Library leads the efforts of Literacy 2030.
-With a coalition of almost fifty members, Literacy 2030 will continue with its efforts of growing community partnerships, aligning services, advocating for literacy, and build capacity.
+The South Carolina State Library leads the efforts of Literacy 2030 with many partners who continue to develop community partnerships, align services, advocate for literacy, and build capacity.
 This is achieved through our Five-Phase Approach.
 This is our future.
 We want empowered, 100% literate citizens who will grow our economy and strengthen our state.
 Join us as we march toward a literate South Carolina.

-By focusing the varied spectrum of literacy nonprofits towards one common goal, we improve communication, maximize organizational efficiency, expand service awareness and work together for positive change in the communities we serve.
+By focusing the varied spectrum of literacy organizations towards one common goal, we improve communication, maximize efficiency, expand service awareness, and work together for positive change in the communities we serve.

-We provide literacy organizations with a variety of resources—from funding sources to training workshops—to extend the reach of their efforts.
+We provide literacy organizations with a variety of resources to extend the reach of their efforts.